Rachel2308/from-field-to-frame/TESTING.md

     * Back to art page enables user to return to the all art page to keep browsing.
     * Quantity selector box works to change the number of pieces that are added to the basket.
     * Clicking add to basket adds the selected number of pieces to the basket and a toast pops up to advise of the addition to the basket.
+    * Clicking the view larger image link opens the full sized image in an new tab

 * #### **Add Art Page**
     * if invalid form is entered (tested through adding invalid price) - error message pops up advising user to correct the price
+    * New art cannot be added to the site if all required fields are not completed in the form.
+    * Successfully adding new art adds the piece to the database and routes the user to the art detail page for the artwork they have uploaded.

 * #### **Edit Art Page**
     * If invalid form is entered (tested through adding invalid price) - error message pops up advising user to correct the price
-    * New art cannot be added to the site if all required fields are not completed in the form.
+    * Art cannot be edited if all required fields are not completed in the form.
-    * Successfully adding new art adds the piece to the database and routes the user to the art detail page for the artwork they have uploaded.
+    * Successfully editing art edits the piece in the database and routes the user to the art detail page for the artwork they have edited.

 * #### **Delete Art Page**
     * Art can be deleted from either the art home page or the art detail page.